AboElmagd01/educator-v1/README.md

     ```shell
     /index.html
     ```
-3. For Adding a new Custom 3d Model Install [node](https://nodejs.org/en/) and install dependencies in package.json
+3. For Express server and Adding a new Custom 3d Model Install [node](https://nodejs.org/en/) and install dependencies in package.json
     ```js
    npm install
-   node add_custom_model.js             # Listening on port 8080 by default
+   node index.js             # Listening on port 3000 by default
    ```